A statechart showing a flow through page routes

 State machine

-Your routing state machine is where you define the events each of your page’s supports that result in a routing transition.
-Within this machine you have:
+Your state machine is where you define which events result in a routing transition.
+Within this you have:

 • State nodes.
 Each route is a node.